-What happens when good, dedicated people take actions that their family and friend think are maybe just a bit bizarre?
-And while doing so might have spent money that wasn’t really in the “extra” category?
+What happens when good, dedicated people take actions that their family and friends think are maybe just a bit bizarre?
+And while doing so might have spent money that wasn’t really part of the “extra” category?

 My fear is some folks set unrealistic expectations for what they saw coming, wanted to have happen, or worked towards making happen…and then it didn’t happen at all.
 What will those folks do now?